 Morning dawns on the little town of Bigwood Falls.
-The sparse sunlight filtering through the beautifully colored leaves is making the Cove seem even darker and older than usual.
-Taïga is up early and having breakfast with Granny.
+The sparse sunlight filtering through the beautifully colored leaves makes the Cove seem even darker and older than usual.
+Taïga is up early and has breakfast with Granny.
 Excited, she keeps talking about what will happen tomorrow, about the secret costume her grandmother has helped her fix and all the fun she’ll have with her friends.

 ‘-have you bought enough sweets?